-Ryard looked to the neophytes, neither wore helms, both young men, one blond, the other vermilion haired.
+Ryard looked to the neophytes, neither wore helms, one a vermilion haired man, the other a raven haired woman, both young and terrified.
 “To your stations,” the CAV-keep commanded.
 The would be deserters did not move, but looked each to the other with dire apprehension.
 Ryard took a step forward.
 “I would prefer not to repeat myself.”

 “Who are you to be giving orders?”
-The red headed defector hissed.
+The red headed defector hissed, surpressed ire overtaking terror.
 “Some two-bit mechanic the bitch dragged in off the streets.”

 “Its ironic,” Ryard replied, ignoring the insult.

 “That mob outside want in because they believe men like you will protect them.”
 The deserter’s face fell.
 Ryard motioned to the dastards and spoke to the soldiers surrounding.
 “Detain them all.”